 Bank of England official Simon Wells, who led a team analyzing British economic data, resigned last year to join HSBC Holdings Plc (HSBA) as its chief U.K. economist.
-Andrew Benito, a specialist in consumer spending, left the central bank for Goldman Sachs Group Inc. (GS)
+Andrew Benito, a specialist in consumer spending, left the central bank for Goldman Sachs Group Inc. (GS:US)

 Among strategic priorities set for the bank is the goal to “ensure the bank has the right people and processes to carry out its core purposes -— in particular during this period of transition,” the report said.
 The bank will “implement talent management and rewarding career paths for staff, and conduct a strategic pay review.”

 The central bank hired 403 new staff in the year ended February, 206 of whom were appointed on a permanent basis, almost double the number in the previous year, the report showed.
 The bank said it is “continuing to take steps to address its staffing requirements, in particular in respect of its new responsibilities.”

 The Bank of England also identified risks for future policy from “the reputational consequences of inflated public expectations of what monetary policy can achieve in the face of a continuing adverse economic environment.”

 In his foreword, King said that inflation “should fall back to around the target” of 2 percent next year, adding that the Monetary Policy Committee has had to strike a “delicate balance.”